jonathanpath/SASS-SMACSS/README.md

-SASS + SMACSS
+Sass + SMACSS (& Compass)
 ==============

-To start your project with SASS.
+To start your project with Sass & Compass.
 Inspired by SMACSS from Jonathan Snook.
 To know more, go to : http://smacss.com

+Team
+==
+Jonathan Path @jonathanpath
+Laurent Sutterlity @sutterlity